Skip to content

 LYCO Class of 2026 - Retreat Group Photo 2

-With support from the Regional Chamber, Winthrop's Small Business Development Center, Rock Hill Economic Development's Small Business Committee, and the City of York, this team is looking to support small business in York County.
-They are currently focused on efforts in downtown York, with the possibility of assisting with other existing programs in our community.
+In partnership with Main Street York, and with support from the Regional Chamber, Winthrop's Small Business Development Center, and the Rock Hill Economic Development's Small Business Committee, this team is looking to support small business in York County.
+Their Small Business Therapy workshop will focus on the challenges and opportunities that small business owners face, offering opportunities for networking and collaboration.
+Find details here.

 With support from the Less Than 3 SC organization, this team is connecting with various agencies that work to keep our children safe online.
-They plan to develop an awareness campaign targeting kids and families that will help prevent issues related to online activity, and offer assistance to those who may be seeking help.
+They have developed an awareness campaign targeting kids and families in an effort to help prevent issues related to online activity, and offer assistance to those who may be seeking help.
+Their "Step Into Tomorrow" walk-a-thon event will target middle/high school students and will feature live music, food vendors, and a Resource Village where participants can find education and support.
+Find event details here.

-In partnership with Yorkville Agricultural and Education Society, the team plans to host a launch event for a fundraising campaign that will support redevelopment of this property.
+In partnership with Yorkville Agricultural and Education Society, the team will host a launch event for a fundraising campaign that will support redevelopment of the historic York Place property.
 The area includes a 10-acre central campus, 20 acres of open fields, 90 acres of woodlands, and two ponds.
 The goal of redevelopment is to preserve the historic elements of York Place while creating a vibrant space for youth, families, and the community to learn, grow, and connect.

 Team LAMBDA is already looking ahead to their LYCO graduation day and creating ways to maintain the relationships they've built through the program.
-They are working to build a structured and sustainable LYCO Alumni Network, including opportunities for professional education and networking.
+They are working to build a structured and sustainable LYCO Alumni Network, including opportunities for professional education and networking, and a standing advisory board.
+For any LYCO alums out there, please reconnect with us and your classmates through Facebook Group or LinkedIn Group, and update your contact information at this link.

 Want to Support These Efforts?